A generalized Goulden-Jackson cluster method and lattice path enumeration: The Goulden Jackson cluster method

 \end{center}

 and

 \end{center}

 which we include to emphasize the fact that a cluster is not required to be ``maximal'' in the sense that every possible marked subword must be included.
-If a word $\alpha$ has only one possible cluster, then there is no need to indicate the positions of the marked subwords and we say (by abuse of language) that the only cluster on $\alpha$ is itself.
+If a word $\alpha$ has only one possible cluster, then there is no need to indicate the positions of the marked subwords and we say by abuse of language that the only cluster on $\alpha$ is itself.

 Before formally presenting the cluster method, we introduce some additional notation.
-For a word $\alpha\in A^{*}$, let $\bad(\alpha)$ be the number of occurrences in $\alpha$ of words in $B$ and let $C_{\alpha}$ be the set of all clusters on the word $\alpha$.
+For a word $\alpha\in A^{*}$, let $\occ(\alpha)$ be the number of occurrences in $\alpha$ of words in $B$ and let $C_{\alpha}$ be the set of all clusters on the word $\alpha$.
 Given a cluster $c$, let $\mk(c)$ be the number of marked subwords in $c$.
-Given an indeterminate $t$ that commutes with all of the letters in $A$, define
+Given a variable $t$ that commutes with all of the letters in $A$, define

 and